zaksabeast/PokemonRNGGuides/guides/Black 2 and White 2/Egg RNG.md

 ## Part 3: PID RNG

-1. Remove all the IV filters and input the PID filters (ability, gender, shininess)
+1. Remove all the IV filters and input the PID filters (gender, shininess)
 2. Search for an initial seed that gives your PID
 3. Start the game and hit the initial seed
 4. Advance the RNG until you're at your PID spread